ReedGraff/CentralizedAppraiser/README.md

 ## This may be used in unison with regrid, however, it is distinguished in a few ways:
-* It dynamically accesses property appraiser data (meaning it is always up to date)
+* This is effectively an api of apis, for every request, it dynamically accesses property appraiser data (meaning it is always up to date)
 * It enables you to access all the additional county specific data
 * It enables you to interact with the county website (for example, to screenshot the property appraiser website)
 * It is free